 Required Maintenance

-Some batteries need more maintenance than other batteries.
-Lead acid batteries require a lot compared to lithium batteries, which require none.
+Some battery types need more maintenance while others need less.
+AGM batteries are closer than lead acid to being maintenance free because they’re sealed.
+But they still require some maintenance.
+Lead acid deep cycle batteries require a lot compared to lithium batteries, which require none.
 To cut down on required maintenance, you can opt for a lithium battery.
-This comes at a higher initial cost, but over time becomes much more cost efficient than lead acid.
+This comes at a higher initial cost, but over time, it becomes much more cost-efficient than lead acid.

 Expected Lifespan

 As you think about the next factor, cost, you’ll want to first consider how long your battery will last.
-Lithium batteries often last 10 years and longer, but gel cell batteries and many lead acid batteries may only last 2 or 3 years (depending on a number of things, of course).
+Lithium batteries often last 10 years and longer, but gel cell batteries and many lead acid batteries may only last 2 or 3 years (depending on several things).
 To prolong your battery’s lifespan, seek out an RV battery that comes with a good warranty.
-(And always read them, some warranties are basically useless.)
+(And always read them, some warranties are useless.)

 Cost Of The Battery